mircealungu/mircea/notes/thoughtstream.md

 April 8

 Yesterday, at lunch with M, I remember that I have promised more than one year ago to try an experiment, that I never really started.
-Experiment is simple.
-At every salary, I take three times 10% and I use them in three different ways:
+Experiment is simple: at every salary, I take three times 10% and I use them in three different ways:

 - 10% invest in stocks
 - 10% put in the savings account